pjaos/retirement_finances/README.md

   The date you wish the prediction to start.
 This would typically be the date at which you wish to retire.

-- Pension drawdown start date
+- Pension draw down start date

   The checkbox to the left of this field must be selected to allow you to enter this date.
 When entered the date defines the point at which you start regularly drawing down from your pension to fund your retirement.
 Before this date your savings are used to fund your retirement.